-Figures 7, 8, and 9 plot the actual real value of the rand (using different price indices) against the value predicted by the equation.
+Fig. 7, 8, and 9 plot the actual real value of the rand (using different price indices) against the value predicted by the equation.
 In general the fit is remarkably close.

 It is natural to suspect that this may be largely due to the lagged endogenous variable, in which case the equation would not be of much use in forecasting.

-Figure 10 adds a "dynamic simulation," that is, a projected path for the last three years of the sample based only on fundamentals.
-The value of QIII, 2003, is the last one to use the actual exchange rate for the lagged endogenous variable.
+Fig. 10 adds a "dynamic simulation," that is, a projected path for the last three years of the sample based only on fundamentals.
+The value of QIV, 2003, is the last one to use the actual exchange rate for the lagged endogenous variable.
 From then on, the lagged prediction of the equation itself is used as the lagged endogenous variable, rather than the actual.
 Nevertheless, based on fundamentals such as a rising price of minerals, the projection predicts as strong a real appreciation of the rand through mid-2006 as did the fitted values of the regression.

-Thus the equation does not supply evidence in favor of the proposition that the rand was undervalued (as of late 2006) when judged by its own past relationship to economic fundamentals.
-But then efficiency in the financial market sense is not the same thing as efficiency in the sense of correct signals for the allocation of resources in the real economy.11 The speculative inflows during the recent boom in commodities and emerging markets may be "par for the course;" but this is not inconsistent with the proposition that crowding out of non-commodity tradables could have negative consequences in the long run.
+Thus the equation does not supply evidence in favor of the proposition that the rand was overvalued (as of early 2007) when judged by its own past relationship to economic fundamentals.
+But then efficiency in the financial market sense is not the same thing as efficiency in the sense of correct signals for the allocation of resources in the real economy.
+11 The speculative inflows during the recent boom in commodities and emerging markets may be "par for the course;" but this is not inconsistent with the proposition that Dutch Disease crowding out of non-commodity tradables could have negative consequences, especially in the long run.

-Fig. 7 Actual vs Fitted Real Value of the Rand, based on the CPI (1984:II-2006:II)
+Figure 7.
+Actual vs Fitted Real Value of the Rand, based on the CPI (1984:II-2007:I)

-11 For recent theoretical illustration: Devereux and Engel (2006) or Caballero (2007).
+11 Recent theoretical illustrations include Devereux and Engel (2006) and Caballero (2007).

-Fig. 8 Actual vs Fitted Real Value of the Rand, based on PPI (1984:II-2006:II)
+Figure 8.
+Actual vs Fitted Real Value of the Rand, based on PPI (1984:II-2007:I)

-Fig. 9 Actual vs Fitted Real Value of the Rand, based on GDP Deflator (1984:II-2006:II)
+Figure 9.
+Actual vs Fitted Real Value of the Rand, based on GDP Deflator (1984:II-2007:I)

-Fig.10: Actual vs. Fitted vs. Projected Real Value of Rand, based on CPI (1984:II-2006:II)
+Figure 10.
+Actual vs. Fitted vs. Projected Real Value of Rand, based on CPI (1984:II-2007:I)